oceanmodeling/ufs-coastal-app/README.md

 [FVCOM](https://github.com/oceanmodeling/FVCOM)

 # Points of contact
 Points of contact & repos for specific questions regarding each model component, as well as NOAA and NCAR project teams, are listed below.
-The authortive model repositories are also linked below.
+The authoritative model repositories are also linked below.

 [ADCIRC](https://github.com/adcirc/adcirc)\
 Damrongsak Wirasaet (dwirasae@nd.edu)\